Brutalist Architecture in Germany

 These are just a few examples of the many amazing Brutalist buildings to be found in Germany.
 But what is it about this style that makes it so compelling?

-Parkhaus & Wohnanlage Kirchbachstraße 1–2, Peter Heinrichs, Joachim Wermund (Photo: Felix Torkar)
+Parkhaus & Wohnanlage Kirchbachstraße 1–2, residential and parking complex by Peter Heinrichs and Joachim Wermund.

 For one thing, It is unapologetically bold and confident.
-It eschews the traditional rules of architecture in favor of creating something that is truly unique and expressive.
-Its use of raw, unadorned concrete and bold geometric forms gives it a sense of raw power and uncompromising strength.
+It has the traditional rules of architecture in favor of creating something that is truly unique and expressive.

 But it’s not just about making a statement.
 Brutalist architecture is also highly functional, with a focus on creating buildings that are efficient, practical, and designed to meet the needs of their occupants.
 This focus on function over form can lead to buildings that are highly efficient and sustainable, with a minimal impact on the environment.